James Keys Wilson: Plum Street Temple

+Interior of the Plum Street Temple, one of the oldest synagogues in existence in the United States.

 The Plum Street Temple commission was one of the first of many American Moorish Revival synagogues and is a National Historic Landmark.
 Similar buildings in Germany were destroyed by Hitler, although examples survive in other parts of Europe.
 The building was designed in a 19th-century Germanic architectural style is said to blend Neo-Byzantine architecture and Moorish Revival styles derived from the architecture of Moorish Spain.
 The synagogue includes a tripartite twin-domed facade copied from the Leopoldstädter Tempel in Vienna, Austria, that was built in 1853.
 The U.S. building has a rose window and basilica style arch, similar to a Gothic Cathedral, but its Islamic influences are visible in its minarets and other details.